astropy/reproject/docs/howto/mosaicking.rst

 case you can skip straight to :ref:`coadding`.

 You can optionally provide options to try and constrain the solution, as we will see below.
-To start off, let's consider the simplest example, which is to call :func:`~reproject.mosaicking.find_optimal_celestial_wcs` with the files downloaded above, but no additional information:
+To start off, let's call :func:`~reproject.mosaicking.find_optimal_celestial_wcs` with the files downloaded above, but no additional information:

 .. doctest-requires:: pyvo